 To help organize your time, I suggest making two lists.
 One for all the errands you need to get done and another for all the administrative tasks list.
 Or, you can combine the two.

-So over on the errand list, you might have things like buy the end of year teacher gift, post that parcel to your mother in law, and things like that.
+So over on the errand list, you might have things like buying end-of-year teacher gifts, mailing that package to your mother-in-law, and things like that.
 The administrative list will be home to tasks like changing your passwords, replying to emails, making phone calls, and so on.

 Make the biggest list you possibly can.
 Next, start crossing things off that you really don’t want or need to do.
 Then, grab a pencil (yes, we’re going old school for this one) and write down how long each task is going to take to complete.

 When you’ve got that done, add up all that time to figure out how long you’ll need to complete the entire list.
 If it’s going to take you five hours, you’ll need to set five hours aside during the week to get those things done.